 In the Canaries you must wear a mask at all times when out in public except when sat down eating or drinking.
 This includes inside an outside and is regardless of meeting or not meeting interpersonal distances.
 You can, however, carry out individual sport without a mask provided you keep a 2 metre distance from people you do not live with as well as on beaches, without moving (i.e. not when walking around), or bathing, provided you keep 1.5 metres from people outside your household.
 If you are well outside areas of population, such as on open ground or in the hills, and you can keep the 1.5 metre distance then you do not need to wear a mask.
 Please be aware that everyone age 6 or over must carry a mask even if they do not need to wear it at the particular time.

 Bars and restaurants have strict regulations regarding distancing and other measures.
 Visitors should respect them and abide by instructions given and, in any case, keep distanced from others not in your household.
 Closing times are also regulated and may vary from time to time.

 Smoking is not allowed on premises open to the public, such as bars and restaurants inside or outside.
 Smokers must keep at least 2 metres from other people, including people you live with, and smoking when moving on public roads is not permitted.

 Working with our management company on the island, we are trying hard to make stays in Villa Rosa safe.
 We ask guests to "do their bit" to reduce infection risks for others including cleaners and following guests.
-Where possible, to reduce risk, there will be a 3 day window between guests leaving and the next guests arriving and other hygiene measures are in place.
-These are indicated by otherwise strange periods of "on hold" in our availability calendars.
+Where possible, to reduce risk, there will be a time window between guests leaving and the next guests arriving and other hygiene measures are in place.
+These are often indicated by otherwise strange periods of "on hold" in our availability calendars.